pramodbiligiri/rust-ownership-model/README.md

 ==================================

 This project contains code that demonstrates the various memory semantics of the assignment operator in Rust.
-The table and stage diagrams below depict the same in a visual manner.
+The table and state diagrams below depict the same in a visual manner.

 Table of Assignment related memory semantics
 -------------------------------------